 Unlimited access to a qualified GP with Saga Health Insurance - you'll have access 24 hours a day, 365 days a year to a GP consultation service.
 Find out more about our GP phone service.

 High blood pressure

-Professor Peter Sever at Imperial College, London, leader of the British arm of a huge Anglo-Scandinavian study, looked at 9,000 patients with hypertension.
-The study was halted two years early because the statin had such a dramatic effect on cutting the risk that the researchers decided it wasn't fair for half the group to be taking a placebo!
+Professor Peter Sever at Imperial College, London, leader of the British arm of a huge Anglo-Scandinavian study, looked at 19,000 patients with hypertension and over 10,000 patients with raised cholesterol.
+The cholesterol arm of the study was halted two years early because the statin had such a dramatic effect on cutting the risk of heart attacks and strokes that the researchers decided it wasn't fair for half the group to continue taking a placebo!

-Professor Sever commented: "There are eight million people with high blood pressure in Britain.
-If our results are correct, and I know no reason why they should not be, we could be potentially preventing 20,000 to 30,000 strokes and heart attacks a year if they were all taking statins."
+Professor Sever commented: "Most men over the age of 55 and women over the age of 65 have cholesterol levels that are too high and we could be potentially preventing 20,000 to 30,000 strokes and heart attacks a year if they were all taking statins."

 A trial involving nearly 6,000 people with diabetes, half of whom showed signs of cardiovascular disease, found that taking a statin everyday cut the risk of cardiovascular problems by about a third in both groups.

 Lead researcher of the study, Professor Rory Collins said: "People with diabetes have a higher risk of heart attacks and strokes than the general population, and most of their deaths are due to cardiovascular disease."
 Dr Sue Roberts, the UK's National Clinical Director for diabetes, said the research provided clear evidence that taking statins was an effective way for people with diabetes to ward off cardiovascular problems.